Welcome to Downtown Disney! Let’s eat some vegan food!

 Splitsville (Table Service, Reservations recommended but often not necessary)

 Edamame Appetizer: Switch the sauce, since it contains dairy.
 Ask your server about sauce options.
+We got it without sauce last time:

 You can also modify the Grilled Avocado.
 Normally this comes with tuna, and you can replace the tuna with either grilled veggies or tofu — I went with tofu!
 Switch out the kimchee ponzu sauce (contains fish) for regular ponzu sauce, omit the spicy mayo (I added sriracha once it arrived), and switch out the wonton chips (contain egg) for cucumber chips.